Shohei Ohtani: 2018: AL Rookie of the Year

-Ohtani was activated from the disabled list as a hitter on July 2, and went 0-for-4 against the Seattle Mariners.
-On August 3, Ohtani hit two home runs against the Cleveland Indians, marking his first career multiple-home run game and his first two home runs in a road game.

-After Ohtani had not pitched for 11 weeks, Angels manager Mike Scioscia announced that Ohtani would start the game against the Houston Astros on September 2.
-On September 7, Ohtani broke the MLB home run record by a Japanese rookie when he hit his 19th home run for the season.
+Ohtani was activated from the injured list as a hitter on July 2 and on August 3, hit two home runs against the Cleveland Indians, marking his first career multiple-home run game and his first two home runs in a road game.
+After not pitching for 11 weeks, Angels manager Mike Scioscia announced that Ohtani would start the game against the Houston Astros on September 2.
+However, hampered by a tight back and sore finger he only lasted 2 1/3 innings in the game.

 Ohtani ended his first major league season with a batting average of .285, a .361 on-base-percentage, 22 home runs, 61 RBIs, and 10 stolen bases.
-In 10 starts on the mound, he notched a 4–2 record with a 3.31 ERA, 1.16 walks plus hits per inning pitched (WHIP) and 63 strikeouts.
+In 10 starts on the mound, he notched a 4–2 record with a 3.31 ERA, 1.16 walks plus hits per inning pitched (WHIP), and 63 strikeouts.
 His .564 slugging percentage ranked seventh overall among MLB players with at least 350 plate appearances for this season.
 He became the second-fastest Angels rookie to reach 20 home runs, and he joined Babe Ruth as the only MLB players with 10 pitching appearances and 20 homers in a season.
 He also won the American League Rookie of the Month award twice; in April and in September.

-On September 3, 2018, ESPN announced that doctors recommended that Ohtani undergo Tommy John surgery, after an MRI showed new damage to his UCL.
-The Angels announced on September 25 that Ohtani had agreed to the procedure, which would keep him off the mound until 2020.
-On October 1, Angels general manager Billy Eppler announced that Ohtani underwent successful Tommy John surgery.
+On September 3, it was revealed that Ohtani would undergo Tommy John surgery, after an MRI showed new damage to his UCL.
+He underwent the surgery on October 1.
 On November 12, he was named the American League Rookie of the Year.

-2019
+2019: Injury-shortened season

 On May 7, 2019, Ohtani played in his first game with the Angels since undergoing Tommy John surgery, batting as a designated hitter against the Detroit Tigers.
-In a June 13 game against the Tampa Bay Rays, Ohtani became the first Japanese-born player to hit for the cycle in MLB history.
-On September 12, Ohtani's 2019 season prematurely ended after it was revealed that he needed surgery to repair a bipartite patella.
+In a June 13 game against the Tampa Bay Rays, he became the first Japanese-born player to hit for the cycle in MLB history.
+On September 12, his season prematurely ended after it was revealed that he needed surgery to repair a bipartite patella.
 He finished the season batting .286/.343/.505 with 18 home runs, 62 RBIs, and 12 stolen bases in 106 games.